vippsas/vipps-order-management-api/vipps-order-management-api-checklist.md

 1. The merchant verifies the integration in the production environment:
    * We recommend checking this using both the API itself and the API Dashboard available under _Utvikler_ on [portal.vipps.no][portal-url].
-   * **Please note:** Vipps does not do any kind of activation or make any changes based on this checklist.
+   * **Please note:** We don't do any kind of activation or make any changes based on this checklist.
       The API keys for the production environment are made available on [portal.vipps.no][portal-url]
       as soon as the customer control (see step 2) is completed, independently of this checklist.